News

 CEN Sponsored visit to the 9th Congress of the European Academy of Paediatric Societies (by Corline Parmentier)

-CEN Sponsored visit to the 9th Congress of the European Academy of Paediatric Societies (EAPS) in Barcelona, Spain In October 2022, I escaped from the Dutch autumn temperatures to attend my first international scientific congress in Barcelona, Spain.
-After conquering the security lines at Eindhoven Airport, I joined my 10 (!) colleagues to attend the 9th Congress of the European Academy of Paediatric Societies and present my work on ...
-Read morethe additional value of repeat 3-month MRI in infants with neonatal encephalopathy following perinatal asphyxia.
-A conference all about pediatric and neonatal intensive care, which is not only valuable for my knowledge as a PhD student in Neonatology, but also for my work as a pediatric resident.
+In October 2022, I escaped from the Dutch autumn temperatures to attend my first international scientific congress in Barcelona, Spain.
+After conquering the security lines at Eindhoven Airport, I joined my 10 (!) colleagues to attend the 9th Congress of the European Academy of Paediatric Societies and present my work on the additional value of repeat 3-month MRI in infants with neonatal encephalopathy following perinatal asphyxia.
+A conference...
+Read more all about pediatric and neonatal intensive care, which is not only valuable for my knowledge as a PhD student in Neonatology, but also for my work as a pediatric resident.

 The broad scientific program allowed me to get an update on topics close to my research field (such as new candidate drugs for neonatal neuroprotection and machine learning to predict neonatal encephalopathy), as well as other topics within the field of neonatology and pediatrics.
 In addition to the main program, there was sufficient room to get in touch with other scientists and discuss my research during the poster sessions and social events.